 As mentioned previously, one of the most salient divisions has been support for, or opposition to, Thaksin Shinawatra.
 He remains beloved amongst the rural grassroots for his policies focused on poverty alleviation.
 He similarly remains extremely detested by many for his populist policies.
 (In Thailand, populism is closely associated with redistributive policies such as cash handouts), and for his attempts to consolidate power.
 Thaksin remains influential despite having left the country for over a decade, with key Pheu Thai party figures continuing to fly to meet with him.

 Support and opposition for the military and its involvement in politics has also been a key fault line.
 Democracy and its necessity remains a contested concept in Thailand, and support for pro-military parties such as the PPRP can be seen as proxies for where they stand on this spectrum.
 The Future Forward party’s success under Thanathorn Juangroongrueangkit has revealed a stark generation gap, with younger Thais much less inclined to support Prayut than the older generation.
-Indeed, this progressive party has become a particular focus of attacks from the establishment.
+Indeed, Future Forward and its successor Move Forward Party became a particular focus of attacks from conservatives.

 What is the role of the military?

 Military coups are now relatively rare in the modern world, but they have been commonplace in Thai history.
 The military has staged 12 successful coup attempts since 1932, and the principle of civilian control over the army has never become ingrained.
 Thai politics has thus essentially been following a vicious cycle of coup followed by civilian rule followed by coup.
 Although it seemed like it was professionalizing in the late 1990s, the 2006 coup put to rest the idea that the military would not continue to play an important role in political life.
 The Shinawatras attempted to reduce military opposition; Thaksin placed his own loyalists in key positions, while Yingluck was generous with the defense budget, but these efforts were unable to prevent coups.
 The military thus remains one of the most important stakeholders in Thai politics.